Yang You: Reign

 Map showing major uprisings and rebellions in the last years of Sui dynasty.
 Yang You's reign was based in Chang'an.

 While Emperor Gong was emperor, the real power was in Li Yuan's hands, and Li had Yang You make him the Prince of Tang.
 Quickly, the surrounding commanderies, including most of modern Shaanxi, Sichuan, and Chongqing, submitted to Li.

 With Luoyang under attack by the rebel leader Li Mi, in spring 618, Li sent troops commanded by his sons Li Jiancheng and Li Shimin there, claiming to be aiding the defense.
 The Sui forces at Luoyang refused to recognize Li's authority and made no contact with Li Jiancheng's and Li Shimin's forces, which withdrew after brief engagement with Li Mi's forces.

-In summer 618, just six months after Yang took imperial title, Li had Yang pass the throne to him, establishing the Tang dynasty as its Emperor Gaozu.
+In summer 618, just six months after Yang took imperial title, Li had Yang pass the throne to him, establishing the Tang dynasty as Emperor Gaozu.

 After reign

-The new emperor created the former emperor the Duke of Xi.
-The duke died in fall 619, and while traditional histories did not directly state so, they implied that he was killed on the Tang emperor's orders.
+Emperor Gaozu made the former emperor the Duke of Xi.
+Yang died in autumn 619, and while traditional histories did not directly state so, they implied that he was killed on the Tang emperor's orders.
 He had no sons, and his title was inherited by a distant nephew, Yang Xingji (楊行基).